hmnhGeek/DSP-Project-Report-LaTeX/README.md

 <img src="/readme_images/expose.png" width="500">

 ### Bit Planes
-Although not in any way related to embedding data or extracting data from the image, bit planes are something very important and this software can generate them too.
+Although bit planes is not in any way related to embedding data or extracting data from the image, they are something very important and this software can generate them too.

 * Go to home page.
 * Click on `Bit Plane Generator`.